chartjunk/NLog.LoggingContext/README.md

 # NLog.LoggingScope
-LoggingScope aims to make it less of a pain to explore and discover the full story behind each log entry.
-By attaching context specific IDs to entries, one can trivially filter through piles of trace and end up with only those entries that have a meaning in the current context.
+`LoggingScope` aims to make it less of a pain to explore and discover the full story behind each log entry.
+By attaching context specific `ScopeIds` to entries, one can trivially filter through piles of trace and end up with only those entries that have a meaning in the current context.

 ## Getting started